kartikye/PhysGit/README.md

 - To pull - Pull
 - To commit - Swipe down
 - To merge - Draw a circle
-- to Stash - Swipe left
+- To stash - Swipe left